 Similar to the chicken roll, but is filled with those tasteless tiny strips of ham, poor pizza sellers spread over everything.
 That's about the only resemblence to anything remotely associated with a pizza.
 Naturally half will go over the taxi floor.

 The Chicken Pie

 After midnight the meat pies are usually gone, but at the back is a chicken pie that looks as if its been there since the last Olympics.
-It crusty on the outside, bordering on charcoal, yet the inner has a corn soup type consistentcy, with a flavoring resembling a chicken noodle satchet.
+It crusty on the outside, bordering on charcoal, yet the inner has a corn soup type consistency, with a flavouring resembling a chicken noodle sachet.
 While meat pies are somewhat pleasing at the end of the night, the chicken variety really don't hit the spot.

 All in one Nachos

 The IKEA of the pack.
 While the many compartments and tight packaging may confuse the intoxicated buyer, the all in one nacho box, is like an all entertaining chemistry set for drunk people.
 There is the little compartment of tongue piercing corn chips, and several other sachets that make no sense.
 Some choose not to put it in the microwave but prefer their fake cheese and watery salsa at room temperature.
 Guaranteed to have an impact on the following day's laundry.